๐Ÿ”ฆ Belize ATM Cave: My Honest Review & Tips

 • Due to the cave’s cultural importance and delicate nature, you’re required to hire a licensed tour guide.
 The tour is moderately priced and includes transportation and lunch.

-• Minimal preparation is required, as you need to book the guides in advance (especially during the high season) and wear appropriate clothes and shoes.
+• Minimal preparation is required, as you only need to book a guide in advance (especially during the high season) and wear appropriate clothes and shoes.

 Phones and cameras are prohibited, so you won’t see recent, unofficial photos of the ATM Cave.